Lvbalaji/Lvbalaji.github.io/_posts/2025-12-18-os-cmd-injection-part-1.md

 The "Hired" Answer:

 "The application likely has a blacklist filter.
-I would fuzz for other separators like |, &, or %0a (newline).
+I would fuzz for other separators like `|`, `&`, or `%0a` (newline).

-If those are blocked, I would try shell expansions like $(sleep 5) inside the input, as some mail programs might evaluate subshells.
+If those are blocked, I would try shell expansions like `$(sleep 5)` inside the input, as some mail programs might evaluate subshells.
 I would also try encoding characters (URL/Hex) if the WAF is decoding them before the backend script runs."

 ### 🎭 Scenario 2: Windows Server RCE